 Some people can just jump in their pop up campers and go, while the cyclist has always had to compromise on whatever would fit in their best backpack but no longer.

-Our 6 best mobile bike campers prove that it’s possible to camp, cycle and enjoy a high standard of comfort.
+Our picks for the best mobile bike campers prove that it’s possible to camp, cycle and enjoy a high standard of comfort.

-Mini Mobile Homes For Bikes By Kevin Cry
+Mini Micro Mobile Homes For Bikes By Kevin Cry

 Kevin Cyr’s a big designer in this space but be warned, you can’t buy all of his designs, and it’s not the most functional of pieces on our list.